The Stolen Child: A 42-Year Journey to Reunite – Jimmy Lippert-Thyden’s Story

 Irregularities in Chile

 At the beginning of 2018, the former Minister of the Appeals Court of Santiago Mario Carroza began to investigate close to 500 cases of irregular adoptions that took place between 1970 and 1990.
 By the end of that year, the Chilean Court of Appeals had already estimated that close to of 7,500 adoptions that took place at that time may have been illegal.
-In September 2018, after pressure from various groups, the lower house of the Chilean Congress created a commission to investigate the multiple accusations.
-In July 2019, the special commission published a 144-page report that talks about some 20,000 cases of Chilean children who were adopted by foreign couples during the government of Augusto Pinochet.
+In September 2018, following pressure from various groups, the lower house of the Chilean Congress created a commission to investigate the multiple accusations.
+In July 2019, the special commission published a 144-page report that talks regarding some 20,000 cases of Chilean children who were adopted by foreign couples during the government of Augusto Pinochet.
 The modality consisted of deceiving the mothers.
 They were generally told that their babies had died.
 In some cases they had the support of judges, immigration authorities, notaries, religious figures and government institutions, according to the same report.
 Most of the children ended up in Sweden, Italy, the United States, Holland, France and Germany.

 “That’s not my name”